Taiwanese indigenous peoples: Surnames and identity

 Several factors encouraged the assimilation of the Plains indigenous.
 (Note: One account of this "identity shift" occurs in the area called Rujryck by the Dutch, now part of Taipei city.
 A document signed by the village heads dating from the seventh year of the Qianlong era states: "We originally had no surnames, please bestow on us the Han surnames, Pan, Chen, Li, Wang, Tan, etc.") Taking a Han name was a necessary step in instilling Confucian values in the indigenous.
 Confucian values were necessary to be recognized as a full person and to operate within the Confucian Qing state.
 A surname in Han society was viewed as the most prominent legitimizing marker of a patrilineal ancestral link to the Yellow Emperor (Huang Di) and the Five Emperors of Han mythology.
 Possession of a Han surname, then, could confer a broad range of significant economic and social benefits upon indigenous, despite a prior non-Han identity or mixed parentage.
 In some cases, members of Plains indigenous adopted the Han surname Pan (潘) as a modification of their designated status as Fan (番: "barbarian").
-One family of Pazeh became members of the local gentry. complete with a lineage to Fujian province.
-In other cases, families of Plains indigenous adopted common Han surnames, but traced their earliest ancestor to their locality in Taiwan.
+One family of Pazeh became members of the local gentry.

 In many cases, large groups of immigrant Han would unite under a common surname to form a brotherhood.
 Brotherhoods were used as a form of defense, as each sworn brother was bound by an oath of blood to assist a brother in need.
-The brotherhood groups would link their names to a family tree, in essence manufacturing a genealogy based on names rather than blood, and taking the place of the kinship organizations commonly found in China.
+The brotherhood groups would link their names to a family tree, in essence, manufacturing a genealogy based on names rather than blood, and taking the place of the kinship organizations commonly found in China.
 The practice was so widespread that today's family books are largely unreliable.
 Many Plains indigenous joined the brotherhoods to gain protection of the collective as a type of insurance policy against regional strife, and through these groups they took on a Han identity with a Han lineage.